Construction Materials & Environmental Law… An Overview

 Important provisions in the Water (Prevention and Control of Pollution) Act, 1974 (As amended In 1978 And 1988) are:

-• PCB's to grant consent within four months after the date of receipt of the application complete in all respects.
+PCB's to grant consent within four months after the date of receipt of the application complete in

 i) The closure, prohibition or regulation of any industry, operation or process or,